Bioinformatics Careers: Hot and Getting Hotter

 The Future of Jobs Survey 2018 by the World Economic Forum estimates that 85 percent of surveyed companies are likely or very likely to adopt big data analytics.
 It also indicated that the “industrial revolution will create 133 million new job roles and that 75 million jobs will be disappearing by 2020.”

-And yes, you guessed it, many of the new jobs will be in the areas of data science and bioinformatics.
+And yes, you guessed it, many of the new jobs will be in data science and bioinformatics careers.
 In fact, the #1 top 10 job winner was “data analysts and scientists” followed by “artificial intelligence and machine learning specialists.”
 The #4 spot was “big data specialists,” followed by “digital transformation specialists” (#5), “software and applications developers and analysts” (#9) and “information technology services.” (#10).

 And the career outlook for bioinformatics for 2018 to 2026?
 The Bioinformatics Home blog writes, “The simple answer to this question is that the overall outlook is excellent, the demand outweighs the supply, but the devil is in the details as usual.
 Nevertheless, it is good to be a bioinformatics scientist.”